Piyush1411/ASDE/README.md

 ## Task-3 tools used-

 VS Code Editor the code is debugeed using python kernel provided by microsoft.
-By selecting a line and pressing F9 keyword the code, the breakpoint is defined in the code. this breakpoint of the code is debugged by pressing the play button.
+By selecting a line and pressing F9 keyword on the selected line of the code, the breakpoint is defined in the code.
+This breakpoint of the code is debugged by pressing the play button.

 ## Task-3 Explanation